How to Generate & Set Up SSH Keys on Debian

 ssh-keygen -b 4096

-4. If a key already exists on this system, it will now prompt to overwrite the old key.
+3. If a key already exists on this system, it prompts you to overwrite the old key.
+The system will no longer be able to authenticate using the old key.
 Press y to continue.

-6. Finally, the system displays the identification and public key location, the key fingerprint, and the key’s randomart image.
+5. The command shows the identification and public key location, the key fingerprint, and the key's randomart image.

 Step 3: Copy the Public Key to the Remote Server

-Copy the public key to the remote server to pair the SSH keys correctly:
+Copy the public key to the remote server:

-1. The easiest method is to enter the following command:
+1. Enter the following command:

-ssh-copy-id user@hostname
+ssh-copy-id [username]@[hostname_or_IP]

-2. The system now attempts to connect to the remote system using the username you provided.
-On the first connection, the system may respond that the host’s authenticity cannot be established.
-Type yes and press Enter.
+2. The system now attempts to connect to the remote system using provided credentials.
+On the first connection, the system responds that the host's authenticity cannot be established.

-3. The system scans the local system for the id_rsa.pub key that was generated in Step 2.
-Then it will prompt for the password for the user account on the remote system.
-Enter the password and press Enter.
+3. The system scans the local system for the id_rsa.pub key file generated in Step 2.
+Then, it prompts for the password for the user account on the remote system.

 cat ~/.ssh/id_rsa.pub

-Display the SSH key on Debian manually
+Display SSH key generated on Debian using the cat command.

 sudo mkdir -p ~/.ssh